-In investing terms, the word "moat” usually refers to a competitive advantage.
+Did you know that companies also have moats?
+They aren't literal moats.
+They're metaphorical ones.
+Learning about these moats can help you as an investor.
+In investing terms, the word "moat" mainly refers to a competitive advantage.
 To say that a company has a "wide moat" is to say that it has a unique edge over other companies in its industry.
-In a broader sense, it can be used to describe something in the company's business that serves as a protective barrier.
+In a broader sense, it can be used to describe something in the company's business that can protect it for the long term.

 Examples of Wide-Moat Stocks